In this week’s Success Newsletter, I would like to reveal the 7 dangerous myths that surround grieving.

 Every one of us is facing great challenges during this crisis.
 Anxiety is one of them!
 Watch my video for simple but effective strategies to overcome anxiety

-Now, let’s talk about the 7 dangerous myths that surround grieving.
+Now, let’s talk about the 7 dangerous myths about loss and grieving.

 Have you been experiencing sadness during this pandemic?
 Do you realize that you are actually grieving right now?
 We all are.